sunsingerus/site-sunsingerus/_posts/2018-05-07-ubuntu-old-kernels-use-disk-space.md

 sudo apt autoremove
 </pre>

 However, <code>autoremove</code> is not perfect, and sometimes it does not clean all old kernels.
-So, we can do in manually.
+So, we can do it manually.

 Check what kernel version we are running: